elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-differential-reinforcement-and-what-is-its-primary-purpose.md

 url: /learn/psychology/questions/what-is-differential-reinforcement-and-what-is-its-primary-purpose
 score: -1.0
 related_article1:
-    id: 169318
+    id: 169328
-    title: Why is measuring the duration of behavior relevant to behavior modification?
+    title: >-
+        What are some common data collection techniques used in behavior analysis?
     subject: Psychology
-    url: /learn/psychology/questions/why-is-measuring-the-duration-of-behavior-relevant-to-behavior-modification
+    url: /learn/psychology/questions/what-are-some-common-data-collection-techniques-used-in-behavior-analysis
 related_article2:
-    id: 169323
+    id: 169311
+    title: >-
-    title: What is positive reinforcement and how does it aid in behavior shaping?
+        What is shaping and why is it important in behavior development?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-positive-reinforcement-and-how-does-it-aid-in-behavior-shaping
+    url: /learn/psychology/questions/what-is-shaping-and-why-is-it-important-in-behavior-development
 related_article3:
-    id: 169324
+    id: 169313
-    title: What is extinction in behavior modification and what effect does it have on behavior?
+    title: >-
+        What are the key steps involved in the shaping process?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-extinction-in-behavior-modification-and-what-effect-does-it-have-on-behavior
+    url: /learn/psychology/questions/what-are-the-key-steps-involved-in-the-shaping-process
 related_article4:
-    id: 169319
+    id: 169328
-    title: What is latency in behavior analysis and how does it impact the understanding of behavior?
+    title: >-
+        What are some common data collection techniques used in behavior analysis?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-latency-in-behavior-analysis-and-how-does-it-impact-the-understanding-of-behavior
+    url: /learn/psychology/questions/what-are-some-common-data-collection-techniques-used-in-behavior-analysis
 related_article5:
-    id: 169317
+    id: 169313
-    title: How is frequency measured in behavior tracking and why is it important?
+    title: >-
+        What are the key steps involved in the shaping process?
     subject: Psychology
-    url: /learn/psychology/questions/how-is-frequency-measured-in-behavior-tracking-and-why-is-it-important
+    url: /learn/psychology/questions/what-are-the-key-steps-involved-in-the-shaping-process
 ---

 &nbsp;